You’ve brought the family to Pigeon Forge. Now what?

 Tickets are sold for an hour of tubing, which is just about the right amount of time.

-What are YOUR tips for fun things to do with kids around the Great Smoky Mountains?
+What are YOUR tips for fun things to do with kids in Pigeon Forge, TN?
 Let us know in the comments!